adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 as defined by [René Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes) in the 17th century.
 Dualists argue that their is a distinction between our mind, our conscience, and our body, which only react to stimulus.
-Ned Block, for example, argue their is two type of consciousness:
+Ned Block, for example, argue their is two types of consciousness:

 1. *Phenomenal Consciousness*, also called P-consciousness, refers to feelings, sensations and emotions experienced by someone.
 Theses subjective experiences are called *qualia* by Ned Block.